ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

   years:  2016, 2018

-lastupdated: "2018-07-24"
+lastupdated: "2018-09-27"

 ---

 # Configuring your network to use the customer-managed NSX ESG with your VMs

 Configure the network for your virtual machines so you can take advantage of the VMware NSX Edge Services Gateway (ESG) that is deployed in your VMware vCenter Server instances.
-For information about the security measures that are in place to help minimize security risk, see [Does the management services NSX Edge pose a security risk?](../vmonic/faq.html#does-the-management-services-nsx-edge-pose-a-security-risk-)
+For more information about the security measures that are in place to help minimize security risk, see [Does the management services NSX Edge pose a security risk?](../vmonic/faq.html#does-the-management-services-nsx-edge-pose-a-security-risk-)

 VMware NSX is a network virtualization platform that allows the virtualization of isolated networks and provides several networking services such as switches, routing, and firewalls.
 For more information about NSX, see [Overview of NSX](https://pubs.vmware.com/NSX-62/topic/com.vmware.nsx-cross-vcenter-install.doc/GUID-10944155-28FF-46AA-AF56-7357E2F20AF4.html){:new_window}.